·

 Can I substitute ricotta for cottage cheese?

-How do I know when the lasagna is fully cooked?
+How do I know when the lasagna is done?

-The lasagna is done when it is bubbling around the edges, the cheese is melted, and a knife inserted into the center comes out hot.
-The internal temperature should be around 165°F in the center.
+The lasagna is ready when it is bubbling around the edges and reaches an internal temperature of 165°F in the center.

-Why should I let the lasagna rest before slicing?
+Why should I let it rest before cutting?

-Yes.
-Lasagna freezes very well either baked or unbaked.
-Wrap it tightly in plastic wrap and foil, then freeze for up to 3 months.
-Thaw overnight in the refrigerator before baking or reheating.
+Lasagna is very freezer-friendly.
+Assemble it, wrap tightly, and freeze unbaked for up to 3 months.
+Thaw overnight in the refrigerator before baking.

 Our Grateful Kitchen logo featuring hand-drawn bread, wheat, and rolling pin illustration